 - Momentum.
 This indicator helps cryptocurrency traders gauge the strength of a price movement by comparing closing prices over time.
 The momentum indicator is represented by a single line on a chart, and traders can determine how fast price is moving by reading this momentum indicator.
 The higher the reading is above 100, the faster the price is rising.
 Conversely, the lower the number is below 100, the faster the price is moving to the downside.
 This is a highly useful tool, as it can identify when trends may be gaining or losing momentum.
 For example, if the price is moving downward, but the lows on the momentum indicator are rising, this can indicate that a sell-off may be losing steam.

-Technical indicators may not be absolutely necessary in order to find success in the market, but they can provide traders with a broader perspective on developing trends and conditions.
-This is one reason why crypto indicators have become an entrenched part of the trading landscape.
-By learning about and deploying some of the best technical indicators for cryptocurrency, it’s possible to support your analysis with a wider spectrum of information.
+Technical indicators may not be absolutely necessary in order to find success in the market, but they can provide you with a broader perspective on developing trends and conditions.
+This is one reason why crypto indicators and technical analysis have become an entrenched part of the trading landscape.
+By learning about and leveraging some of the best technical indicators for cryptocurrency, it’s possible to support your analysis with a wider spectrum of information.

-If you’re a trader seeking an edge — or just a fuller picture of market conditions — we encourage you to try the free demo for more information about the power of technical analysis and the use of automated bitcoin trading bots.
+If you’re a trader seeking an edge — or just a fuller picture of market conditions — we encourage you to start a 14-day trial or try a free demo for a hands on feel of harnessing the power of technical analysis and the use of automated bitcoin trading bots.